 Although most Zinnias look gorgeous in outdoor gardens due to their tall sizes, you can still grow some dwarf varieties inside your living space.

-There are hundreds of Zinnia varieties, but all come from three main Zinnia species: Zinnia elegans, Zinnia angustifolia, and Zinnia haageana.
+Hundreds of Zinnia varieties come from three main Zinnia species: Zinnia elegans, Zinnia angustifolia, and Zinnia haageana.

 So, this article will definitely help you to differentiate Zinnia varieties based on their height and pick the best of them based on your available space.